sulakov/pdf_tools/README.md

 | iPhone Optimized   | 72  | 25%  | Best for scanned pages |
 | Ultra Small        | 72  | 20%  | For minimal file size  |

+Updated - I encountered the fact that in some documents there is a need to save color photos, so 3 color profiles were added to the presets.

 ### Install dependencies
 ```bash
 pip install PyMuPDF pillow PyQt5